 - One fee-waiver scholarship for part-time students

-- Two departmental awards.
-The Ian Gregor Scholarship, which pays home fees and a £500 bursary for one year’s full-time study, and the Sasha Roberts Scholarship, which is an award of £2,000.
+- The Ian Gregor Scholarship, which pays home fees and a £500 bursary for one year’s full-time study

 PLEASE NOTE: The purpose of the scholarships is to award candidates with the strongest academic records.
-The School of English reserves the right to distribute the scholarships amongst candidates in a way that will honour that commitment.
+The School of English reserves the right to distribute the scholarships amongst candidates in any way that honours that commitment.

 All students wishing to be considered for any of the above scholarships must have applied to their MA programme of choice by Friday 24th March 2017.
 Interviews for the scholarships will take place in early April 2017.
 Shortlisted applicants will be invited to interview shortly after the scholarship deadline.